ElliotSowersby/simple-cloudflare-turnstile/readme.txt

 * Disable Submit Button: Disable the submit button on forms until the Turnstile challenge is completed.
 * Custom Error Message: Set your own custom error message for failed submissions.
 * Whitelist: Prevent Turnstile from showing for logged in users, or certain IP addresses (wildcards are not supported).
+* wp-config.php Configuration: Define API keys and all plugin settings as constants in wp-config.php.

 ## Getting Started ##

 It's super quick and easy to get started with Cloudflare Turnstile!

+**Standard Setup (Via Admin UI):**

 1. Simply generate a "site key" and "secret key" in your Cloudflare account, and add these in the plugin settings page.
 2. Select which forms Turnstile should be added to and click save.